Battle of Ichkeria

-The Battle of Ichkeria (1842) was an attempt by General Grabbe to take Imam Shamil's capital at Dargo during the Russian conquest of the Caucasus.
-It failed because of the difficulty of moving a large force through the forest.
+The Battle of Ichkeria (1842) was an attempt by General Grabbe to take Imam Shamil's capital at Dargo during the Murid War.
+It mainly failed due to the difficulty of moving a large force through the forest.

 After his defeat at Akhulgo in 1839, Shamil established a new headquarters at Dargo in a forested valley in Chechnya about 33 km south of the Russian lines.
 The region was called Ichkeria.
 In late 1841 Count Grabbe visited Saint Petersburg and persuaded Nicholas I to give him command of the forces on the Left Flank and northern Dagestan, that is, the area north and east of Dargo.
-From at least 21 March 1842 Shamil and most of his men were fighting at Kazi-Kumukh about 115 km southeast of Dargo.
+From at least 21 March 1842, Shamil and most of his men were fighting at Kazi-Kumukh about 115 km southeast of Dargo.
 Grabbe decided to attack Shamil's capital in his absence.

 Grabbe's intention was to march quickly south to Dargo, destroy it, and then move south over the mountain and take Andi and Gumbet.
 He had 10,000 men and 24 guns.
 The size of his force worked against him.
 To carry his supplies he needed a large number of carts and 3,000 horses.
 Because of the poor roads, or trails, through the forest the baggage train strung out over several versts {kilometers} and it took half his force to guard it on both sides.
 With several battalions for front and rear guard, the various parts of the line could not protect each other.
 In addition to the hills and rivers the mountaineers began to build barricades and set ambushes.